 And we produce stats on the impact of our work, in ways that are understandable and engaging.

-The Fixometer has been in use for the last 2 years by 15 Restart repair groups.
+The Fixometer has been in use for the last 3 years and is now used by more than 40 repair groups.
 We’ve built up a helpful repository of data on fixes and repairability, and on the positive social and environmental impacts of our work.

 But now we’re scaling this up.
-We’re building new features to improve our own data capture and extend our reach, and we’re starting work on an open data standard to help us collect even more data in partnership with like-minded repair organisations.
+We’re continuing to build new features to improve our own data capture and extend our reach, and we’re starting work on an open data standard to help us collect even more data in partnership with like-minded repair organisations.

 As we generate and combine more and more data on repair, we’ll use this to give us a stronger voice and reinforce our advocacy work with manufacturers and policy makers.
 If we are strategic, more data can mean more influence.

-The Fixometer is all about repairs, and there are lots of ways in which you can help us grow our database of fixes.
+The Fixometer is used to record repairs, and there are lots of ways in which you can help us grow our database of fixes.